Holding government accountable.

 - Shift healthcare responsibility to Ministry of Health in provincials and territories where this has not yet been done.

-- Offer HCV and HBV testing and treatment in all provincial and territorial correctional facilities.
+- Offer HCV and HBV testing and treatment in all provincial and territorial correctional facilities, and report on the # and proportion of people being tested and starting treatment.

 - Increase access to prevention measures including needle syringe programs, opioid agonist therapy, and overdose prevention sites to all federal and provincial corrections facilities.